pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Example Language**:
 ```
-This trust shall be known as "The Legacy Codex Trust"
+This trust shall be known as "Legacy Codex Trust"
 and shall be identified by Tax ID Number [EIN].
 ```